LeptaSpace/zs/README.md

 Solution: provide a ZeroScript to C compiler, which targets CZMQ, and then make it easy for other languages to do the same.

+# Inspirations

+Forth and Lisp, for simplicity of compilation and extensibility.

+Go and Rust, for built in concurrency.

+Erlang, for message passing actors.

+Gawk, for regular expression matching.

+GSL, for code generation.